What Happens During a Professional Hearing Test?

 Why You Should Consider a Professional Hearing Test

-Initial Consultation and Medical History Critique
+Initial Consultation and Medical History Review

 Before the actual hearing test begins, the audiologist or hearing specialist will discuss your medical history, lifestyle, and any concerns you may have about your hearing.
 Expect questions about exposure to loud noises, past ear infections, head injuries, medications, and any family history of hearing loss.
-This information helps the specialist customize the evaluation to your specific needs.
+This information helps the specialist fit the evaluation to your specific needs.

 Physical Examination of the Ears